nantrinh/intro_to_programming_with_ruby/225/exam/project/README.md

     - will update the todo corresponding to the id passed in, if found
     - only the `title`, `month`, `year`, `description`, and `completed` properties may be updated, if the new values are valid.
     - returns `true` if a todo has been updated; `false` otherwise

+# Areas of Improvement
+- As I have implemented it, a list's `listID` property is public, as is a manager's `managerID`.
+A user could change their list's or manager's  ID to something different and access other lists and managers that way.
+This does not seem ideal to me, but I could not think of a better way to implement it.
+Ideas on how to address this would be very welcome.